FlorianKrug/PixelPioneer/README.md

 If you have tagged your images, you can search for them using the search bar.
 Simply enter your desired search term or search terms in the search bar and press Enter.

-## Contributing

-Explain how others can contribute to your project.

 ## License

 This project is licensed under the [Apache License] - see the [LICENSE.md](LICENSE.md) file for details.